The Prospect News

 Barbara A. Tilley

-I want to wish you all a safe and healthy week and please remember those who need a card or a prayer.
-God Bless You All.
+I want to wish you all a safe and healthy week and please remember those that need a card or a prayer.
+God Bless you all.